Public Interest Legal Foundation: Activities

 The Public Interest Legal Foundation was established in 2012.
-The organization is a 501(c)(3) non-profit American corporation currently based in Indianapolis, Indiana.
+The organization is a 501(c)(3) non-profit American corporation currently based in Alexandria, Virginia.

-The group has been involved in legal cases in Texas, North Carolina, Florida, Pennsylvania, Indiana, Nevada, Virginia, Kansas, D.C., and Mississippi.
+The group has been involved in legal cases in Texas, North Carolina, North Dakota, Florida, Pennsylvania, Indiana, Nevada, Virginia, Kansas, D.C., and Mississippi.
 The organization has filed documents in favor of a Florida law barring ex-convicts who owe fines from voting.
 PILF has also participated as a primary party or intervenor in the U.S. Third Circuit Court of Appeals, Eleventh Circuit Court of Appeals, and the Court of Appeals for the Federal Circuit.
 The organization also submits amicus curiae briefs to the U.S. Supreme Court on election-related issues.

-PILF has sent mailings to hundreds of counties claiming that their voting rolls are provably corrupt; Politifact has judged these claims to be "false", stating that "inactive" registrants should not be counted with "active" ones when calculating total rates of voter registration.
+PILF has sent mailings to hundreds of counties claiming that their voting rolls are provably corrupt; PolitiFact has judged these claims to be "false", stating that "inactive" registrants should not be counted with "active" ones when calculating total rates of voter registration.
 The foundation originally flagged jurisdictions with more registered voters than resident adults, according to annual U.S. Census population estimates at the time.
 ProPublica found major counting errors in PlLF's use of government data; PlLF subsequently corrected its analysis.

 In 2016 and 2017, the organization published the information of eligible voters online, including Social Security numbers, falsely accusing them of being fraudulent voters.
 One such voter was a U.S. missionary in Guatemala who, based on PILF's report, was inaccurately highlighted as a fraudulent voter in a Washington Times article.
 In 2018, the Richmond Council for the League of United Latin American Citizens and four individual voters filed a federal lawsuit, LULAC of Richmond v.
 Public Interest Legal Foundation, in the Eastern District of Virginia against the PILF for these false reports.
 The lawsuit claimed violations of the Ku Klux Klan Act and the Voting Rights Act, as well as state defamation laws.
 PILF settled the lawsuit by removing the personal information from its website and adding a statement to its reports saying "PILF recognizes that individuals in [the removed exhibits] were in fact citizens and that these citizens did not commit felonies.
 PILF profoundly regrets any characterization of those registrants as felons or instances of registration or voting as felonies."

+On January 5, 2024, the organization along with the American Center for Law & Justice and several states filed as an amici curiae in the U.S. Supreme court case Colorado Republican State Central Committee v Norma Anderson et. al..